neXromancers/hacksaw/README.md

   - not that i've actually run any performance comparisons to slop
 - [one of Thor's favorites](https://xkcd.com/2097/)
 - built for the most *advanced* and *cutting edge* platform of today, ***X11***

+### Stability
+- Main functionality is all there and pretty solid
+- You may experience bugs when invoking hacksaw while a popup is open
+- Clicking on a window to select its geometry is not yet stable
+- Pressing escape to exit selection is not yet implemented